andyli/hxAnonCls/README.md

 ## Limitations (possible future improvements)

  * `import` statements in the outer context have no effect in the anonymous class definition.
-However, `using` works as expected.
+However, `using` works as expected (for haxe 3.2+).
 We have to either *always* use fully qualified type names as shown in the above example (`java.awt.event.KeyEvent`), or to use `using` which implies `import`.
 To correctly support `import`, we have to wait for [haxe issue #3560](https://github.com/HaxeFoundation/haxe/issues/3560) to be resolved.
  * It is not a Java inner class.
 It is not allowed to access the instance members of its "parent" object implicitly.
 However we can define a constructor to pass the parent object to it:

 ```haxe